zowe/docs-site/docs/user-guide/authenticating-with-client-certificates.md

 When using ZSS for authentication, ensure that you satisfy the following prerequisites before you set up client certificate authentication.
 These prerequsites do not apply when using the internal API ML mapper.

-1. Specify the Zowe runtime user and set your protection by password.
+1. Set the password for the Zowe runtime user.
 The user is created with the `NOPASSWORD` parameter by the Zowe installer.
 It is necessary to change this password.

 For RACF, issue the following TSO command: